hirenpandit/hirenpandit/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Hiren.
-I am currently working as Lead Software Engineer at *Mastercard*.
-Most of my time I spend on designing solutions and exploring new technologies.
-Technologies I am currently working on:
+Technlogies I have experience with and currently working on
 - Java
 - Spring | Spring Boot
 - ReactJs
 - Typescript

-Technologies that intrest me
-- GO
-- Rust
-- Docker
-- Kubernates
+- Go